Florida HCA Hospitals Performed Unnecessary Cardiac Work: Report

 HCA Knew About Unnecessary Cardiac Work

-According to the New York Times, HCA discovered evidence dated between 2002 and late 2010 revealing that certain cardiologists practice at some of its Florida facilities could not justify their procedures.
+According to the New York Times, HCA discovered evidence dated between 2002 and late 2010 revealing that certain cardiologists practicing at some of its Florida facilities could not justify their procedures.
 Internal company reports revealed that in some instances the doctors made misleading statements to make it seem as if these procedures were necessary, the Times said.
-Reportedly, HCA did not alert patients medical authorities, insurers or patients to its findings that unnecessary cardiac work was being carried out and some of the doctors accused of these practices are still working at HCA-owned hospitals.
+Reportedly, HCA did not alert patients, medical authorities, insurers or patients to its findings that unnecessary cardiac work was being carried out and some of the doctors accused of these practices are still working at HCA-owned hospitals.
 The Times further claimed that these problems were not limited to one or two doctors, and, unfortunately, this is not the first time a news story has reported that doctors and hospitals were performing unnecessary cardiac work for their own financial gain.

 Risks of Overstenting